AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 **Impact**: All browsers and apps that use WkWebView on iOS 15.x, such as Safari and Chrome.</p>
 <p>

-**Details**: On iOS 15.x, after the local user subscribes to the `RemoteAudioTrack` and plays it, sometimes the audio is routed to the earpiece instead of the speaker, and the volume that the local user may be very low.</p>
+**Details**: On iOS 15.x, after the local user subscribes to the `RemoteAudioTrack` and plays it, sometimes the audio is routed to the earpiece instead of the speaker, and the volume that the local user hear may be very low.</p>
 <p>

 **Reason**: This issue happens due to the regression of the WebKit audio module on iOS 15.x.
 For details, see [ WebKit Bug 230902](https://bugs.webkit.org/show_bug.cgi?id=230902).
 </p>
 <p>

-**Workaround**: On iOS 15.x, use `WebAudio` to play the audio and use `GainNode` to increase the audio volume level.
+**Workaround**: On iOS 15.x, use `WebAudio` to play the audio, and use `GainNode` to increase the audio volume level.
 Use the following workaround:
 1. Upgrade to the Web SDK 4.9.0 or later versions.
 2. Set the SDK private parameter `REMOTE_AUDIO_TRACK_USES_WEB_AUDIO` as `true`.
 The SDK uses `WebAudio` to play the remote audio stream.
 Sample code:
    ```javascript